Equality and diversity

 St Helens Borough Council's Equality, Diversity and Inclusion Monitoring Report 2021-22

 The Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017, requires public authorities to set measurable equality objectives and to publish information about their performance on equality annually.
-This is our latest Equality Diversity and Inclusion Monitoring Report for 2021-22, published in January 2023 - which covers the following areas: Measurable Equality Objectives, Service Accessibility, Customer Satisfaction and Complaints, Promoting Equality, Diversity, and Inclusion, and Workforce Equality Monitoring.
+Our latest Annual EDI Monitoring Report for 2021-22, published in February 2023, covers the following areas: Measurable Equality Objectives, Service Accessibility, Customer Satisfaction and Complaints, Promoting Equality, Diversity, and Inclusion, and Workforce Equality Monitoring.
+It can be accessed here St Helens Borough Council Annual EDI Monitoring Report 2021-22 (PDF) [1MB]

 Working for St Helens Borough Council